 Smart Content Curation for Your Nonprofit Website

 If you’re anything like most nonprofit marketing leaders, you have more to-do list items than time to complete them all.
-From creating drip campaigns to planning events to responding to countless requests for new collateral, your plate is full.
+From creating drip campaigns to planning events to responding to countless requests for new collateral, your plate is well and truly full.

 You know your website needs to be populated with fresh, engaging content.
 But with your existing bandwidth, there’s no way you can create everything you need from scratch.
 It can feel impossible just to find time to create an editorial calendar, right?
 Let alone develop compelling blog posts, shoot and produce interesting videos, and create slick infographics to distill information into bite-sized nuggets.